Nikhsd899/Apple/README.md

 ✅ Caches forecast results for 30 minutes for subsequent requests with the same zip code.

 ✅ Displays an indicator in the UI if data is retrieved from the cache.

+Assumptions

+The project is open to interpretation; implementation details may vary.

+Functionality is prioritized over visual design.

+Partial completion is acceptable if time is limited.

+How It Works

+The user enters a zip code or address in the UI.

+The application retrieves weather data from an external API (e.g., OpenWeatherMap or WeatherAPI).

+The data is processed and displayed in the interface.

+Results are cached locally for 30 minutes to optimize repeated lookups.

+A visual indicator shows whether the data came from live API results or cache.